folioworks/folioworks.github.io/docs/vision.md

 # Vision

-Folio's vision is to empower everyone to find a meaningful path to a meaningful career and be meaningful.
+Folio's vision is to be the most trusted source of emerging talent